 - An Improved Classic - The Native model has been a mainstay of Spyderco's product line for years as a...

-- Made In The USA - Spyderco takes tremendous pride in every knife we make, but the ones crafted in...
+- USA Made - Spyderco takes tremendous pride in every knife we make, but the ones crafted in our...

-- Lightweight - This Native 5 handle is fabricated with Fiberglass Reinforced Nylon.
-FRN is a polymer...
+- Light and Durable - This Native 5 handle is fabricated with Fiberglass Reinforced Nylon.
+FRN is a...

 The Native 5 Salt is a play on one of Spyderco’s most popular knives.
 (You can read my full review here.)
 It uses LC200N steel which gives it good edge retention and is available in either a plain or serrated blade.